oktomus/cpp-closest-point-on-mesh/README.md

 - Write unit tests for the low-level math functions
 - Write test files to assert that the implementation gives correct result for a given mesh

-# Going further
+# Possible improvements

+- Generate more points in the mesh point cloud to support any type of mesh.
+- When using the KDTree, find the N closest points **that are in the given search radius**.
+Right now I only consider the N closest points, even if they are too far away.
-- Use SIMD instructions to compute distances and closest point on triangle
+- Use SIMD instructions to compute distances and closest point on triangle.
+- Make the algorithm multithread by splitting the point cloud in N buckets where N. Then simply give a bucket to each thread.

 # References